Skip to main navigation Skip to main content Skip to page footer

 Not quite yet.
 There are still a few things missing, such as a search function, which will be added in the next few days or weeks.

 But apart from that, everything is working smoothly.
-Future blog articles will only appear here, and for RSS users there is of course a feed.
+New blog articles will only appear here, and there is of course a feed for RSS users.

 What will happen to the old blog?

-I'm keeping it online, because with almost 500 articles and thousands of comments, it still offers a lot of content.
-However, I have deactivated the comment function.
+It will remain online, because with almost 500 articles and thousands of comments it still offers a lot of content.
+I have deactivated the comment function.
 I might turn the old blog into a static website at some point to avoid having to work with WordPress updates.